SimpleSolvers

 source

-Routines that use LUSolver include factorize! and ldiv!.
-In practice the LUSolver is used by calling its constructor together with ldiv! as shown in the Example section of this docstring.
+Routines that use the LU solver include factorize!, ldiv! and solve!.
+In practice the LU solver is used by calling the LinearSolver constructor and ldiv! or solve!, or with an instance of LU as an argument directly, as shown in the Example section of this docstring.

 Example